blaze/blaze/docs/design/blaze-datetime.md

   for the central time zone.
 See the boost date_time time zone documentation linked above for one library's approach to this.
+* The short string codes like "CST" are ambiguous in some cases.
+"CST" might mean "China Standard Time", "Central Standard Time", or "Cuba Standard Time".
+* CST, for "Central Standard Time" might be for North or Central America, with differing daylight savings time conventions.
 * For POSIX time zone specification, it looks like there is usage of GMT and UTC with opposite meanings.